-Under no circumstances will a staff member agree to watch (babysit) a child or juvenile while a parent or guardian leaves the area or the building.

-Any juvenile who comes to the library and destroys or defaces public property will be turned to the police department, and the police department will get in touch with the parents.
+- Under no circumstances will a staff member agree to watch, or be responsible for, a child or juvenile while a parent or guardian leaves the area or the building. - Any juvenile who comes to the library and destroys or defaces public property may be turned over to the police department, and the police department will get in touch with the parents.